 - Talk to management about security measures in place to protect your child from staff, visitors, and other patients who may be dangerous.

 The best advocate your child has for him or herself is you.
 When you have no choice but to place them in a residential treatment facility for their best interests, you must fully trust the center and its staff.
-And if they break that trust in the worst way possible, the abuse attorneys at McGowan, Hood & Felder, LLC will do everything we can to ensure they are brought to justice.
+And if they break that trust in the worst way possible, the abuse attorneys at McGowan, Hood, Felder & Phillips, LLC will do everything we can to ensure they are brought to justice.
 There is no excuse for abuse of anyone, and we will fight back on behalf of your child.

 Randy is the former President of the South Carolina Association for Justice.
 He has been certified by the American Board of Professional Liability as a specialist in Medical Malpractice Law which is recognized by the South Carolina Bar.
 Randy has also been awarded the distinction of being a “Super Lawyer” 10 times in the last decade.
 He has over 25 years of experience helping injured people fight back against corporations, hospitals and wrong-doers.